Analysis | A.J. Hinch is back in MLB as the Tigers’ new manager. He brings with him some massive baggage.

 “The last year was the most difficult of my life,” Hinch said in a statement released by the Tigers.
 “It gave me time to reflect, which was such a big part of this process.
 Everything that has transpired over the past year, personally and professionally, has put so much in perspective for me and reinforced how important it is to do things with integrity and honesty.”

-There are the those in the game who would argue Hinch, 46, has no place in an MLB dugout again, or at the very least not so soon.
+There are the those in the game who would argue Hinch, 46, has no place in an MLB dugout again or at the very least not so soon.
 He was suspended for the 2020 season in January and subsequently fired for his role in the scheme.
 MLB’s investigation found he opposed the sign-stealing — and on two occasions took a baseball bat to the video monitor used to relay signs to Astros hitters — but as manager he was responsible for “ensuring that the players both understand the rules and adhere to them.”

-The same goes for Alex Cora, who as the Astros’ bench coach in 2017 was one of the primary instigators of the scheme and who went on to manage the Boston Red Sox to the World Series title in 2018.
+The same goes for Alex Cora, who, as the Astros’ bench coach in 2017, was one of the primary instigators of the scheme and who went on to manage the Boston Red Sox to the World Series title in 2018.
 Cora also served a suspension for the 2020 season for his role in the Astros’ scheme and carries the additional baggage of an investigation into the 2018 Red Sox that revealed another sign-stealing enterprise, though one MLB deemed much smaller in scope.

-Cora could also return to the dugout in 2021, with widespread industry speculation focusing on a potential return to the Red Sox, who did not retain interim manager Ron Roenicke.
+Cora also could return to the dugout in 2021, with widespread industry speculation focusing on a potential return to the Red Sox, who did not retain interim manager Ron Roenicke.

 After Ron Gardenhire, 63, retired in late September for health reasons, the Tigers are hoping Hinch can do for them what he did for the Astros — minus, of course, the cheating scandal.
 The Tigers reportedly interviewed as many as a dozen candidates.
-It isn’t surprising that Hinch was the one they decided they wanted.
+It isn’t surprising that Hinch was the one they landed on.

 “There were some important conversations to have about A.J.’s time in Houston,” Tigers General Manager Al Avila said in a statement.
 “Throughout that dialogue he was clearly remorseful and used that time to reflect on the situation, and we believe he will emerge as a better leader because of it.”